The isoperimetric problem on Riemannian manifolds via Gromov-Hausdorff asymptotic analysis: Applications and examples

 As an easy consequence of \cref{lem:ComparisonMetrics} we get a criterion to check that a Riemannian manifold is $C^0$-locally asymptotic, and hence GH-asymptotic (see \cref{rem:GHandC0}), to the simply connected model of constant sectional curvature $k\in\mathbb R$ and dimension $n\in\mathbb N$.
-Let us introduce our notions of \emph{sectional curvature asymptotically equal to $k$} and of \emph{asymptotically diverging injectivity radius}.
+We introduce our notions of \emph{sectional curvature asymptotically equal to $k$} and of \emph{asymptotically diverging injectivity radius}.

 \begin{defn}[Sectional curvature asymptotically equal to $k$] Given $k\in (- \infty, 0]$, we say that a noncompact Riemannian manifold $(M^n,g)$ has {\em sectional curvature asymptotically equal to $k$} if there exists $o\in M^n$ such that for every $0<\varepsilon<1$ there exists $R_\epsilon>0$ for which